-Electronic Engineer - deals with electronic circuits such as resistors, capacitors, inductors, transistors and diodes.
+- deals with electronic circuits such as resistors, capacitors, inductors, transistors and diodes

-Microelectronics Engineer - deals with design and microfabrication of tiny electronic circuit components.
+- deals with design and micro-fabrication of tiny electronic circuit components

-Signal Processing Engineer - deals with signals, such as analog or digital signals.
+- deals with signals, such as analog or digital signals

-Power Engineer - deals with electricity and design of related electrical devices such as transformers, generators, motors and power electronics.
+- deals with electricity and design of related electrical devices such as transformers, generators, motors and power electronics

-Control Engineer - deals with design of controllers that cause systems to behave in a certain way, using microcontrollers, programmable logic controllers, digital signal processors and electrical circuits.
+- deals with design of controllers that cause systems to behave in a certain way, using micro-controllers, programmable logic controllers, digital signal processors and electrical circuits

-Telecommunications Engineer - deals with transmission of information via a cable or optical fiber.
+- deals with transmission of information via a cable or optical fiber

-Instrumentation Engineer - deals with the design of measuring devices for pressure, flow and temperature.
-This involves a deep understanding of physics.
+- deals with the design of measuring devices for pressure, flow and temperature.
+This involves a deep understanding of physics

-Computer Engineer - deals with the design of computers and computer hardware.
+- deals with the design of computers and computer hardware

-Electrical engineers work on a variety of projects, such as computers & technology, robots, cell phones, cards, radars, navigation systems, wiring and lighting in buildings and other kinds of electrical systems.
+Electrical engineers work on a variety of projects, such as computers, robots, cell phones, cards, radars, navigation systems, wiring and lighting in buildings and other kinds of electrical systems.

 Electrical engineers start out a project by defining what a new electronics should be able to do.
 They will then design the circuits and parts of the electronics using a computer.
 They will create a prototype and test the product to improve it.
 Most products do not work initially or have some bugs that need to be fixed.
 The electrical engineer needs to figure out the problem and make the product work.

-A university degree in Electrical Engineering is required for most all electrical engineering jobs.
-A degree usually lasts four or five years and is designated as Bachelor of Technology, Bachelor of Engineering, Bachelor of Science or Bachelor of Applied Science.
+A university degree in electrical engineering is required for most all electrical engineering jobs.
+A degree usually lasts four or five years and is designated as a bachelor of technology, bachelor of engineering, bachelor of science or bachelor of applied science.

-Electrical engineering students need to have units in physics, math, project management, as well as in computers and technology.
+Electrical engineering students need to have units in physics, math, computers and project management.
 Aside from regular colleges and universities, there are also electrical engineering degree programs online which allow students to study while working.